 Resources: There is a cost for carrying out the checks.
-Enhanced checks cost £40 and the annual cost for the positions identified would be approximately £1280 (this could fluctuate depending on membership of bodies/multiple roles).
-The figure would increase should there be any further in-year revisions to appointments.
+Basic checks cost £18 and enhanced checks cost £38.
+Options are included section 4.11-4.13 of the report.
 Should it be determined that the Council should fund the checks a budget will be required to fund them.
-Legal and The Council would work within the terms of the Governance: Government's DBS Eligibility Guidance Risk: Carrying out the checks would help mitigate risks in relation to Member convictions
+Legal and The Council would work within the terms of the Governance: Government's DBS Eligibility Guidance Risk: Carrying out the checks would help mitigate risks in relation to Member convictions Equality: All Members would be treated in the same manner regardless of any protected characteristics.

-Equality: All Members would be treated in the same manner regardless of any protected characteristics.
 Health and There are no direct health and wellbeing implications Wellbeing: arising from this report.
 Social Value There are no direct social value implications arising from this report.

-7. Appendices None
+7. Appendices